Zoning Planning & Land Use Law in Alabama

 If something on your property is in violation of a Andalusia, Alabama zoning law, the landowner has several avenues.

 Initially, and perhaps most obviously, you can correct the violation.
 If the violation is comparatively minor, and correcting it would not cost you much or be a significant burden, this might be the best way to go.

 Occasionally, however, a landowner wants to make improvements on their property which might constitute a slight violation of Andalusia, Alabama's zoning laws.
 In this case, the owner can apply for a variance - an official agreement from the local government to not enforce a certain zoning regulation.
 Generally, variances are granted when the violation is very minor, and, enforcing the letter of the zoning law would not do much to advance its broader purpose.

 Furthermore, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Andalusia, Alabama Attorney Help?
+What Can A Andalusia, Alabama Attorney Do?